-- Students enrolled in this section of POS 2041 can expect a comprehensive, highly detailed, and balanced study of American National Government from inception to present. - I've taught American National Government for eight years in the Social Sciences Division at Gulf Coast State College.
-I worked at the Bay County Supervisor of Elections office from 2006 2011, leading the Absentee (Vote by Mail) process, processing voter registrations, and leading community Special Projects, including community voter registration efforts.
-I currently work as Clerk and Assistant Clerk at polling locations during elections.
-I've worked on numerous political campaigns, at local and national levels, including two presidential campaigns.
-My Master of Science focused on Applied American Politics and Policy, where I learned the skills needed to work in multiple facets of political campaigns and government fields, as well as how to run for political office.
-Please don't hesitate to reach out if you have any problems, issues, or questions.
-I am always open to questions and to handling any problems you are experiencing with the course. - This face-to-face course is organized into weekly modules, each consisting of reading assignments, in person lectures, as well as digital lecture links, terms lists, quizzes to help prep students for exams, a semester project, and films/documentaries relevant to the material within each module. - Students can expect to receive replies to emails to the professor within 24 48 hours during the week and 48 hours on weekends. - Students enrolled in this section of POS 2041 are expected to use Canvas, the textbook, and their GCSC email address for accessing learning materials for this course and for all internet-based communication. - The primary learning activities in this course will be attending class and taking thorough notes on each of the lectures, reading all of the assigned pages within the textbook, and contributing to class discussion, as well as completing assignments. - Students enrolled in this course will be required to: - Attend class each week, listen to the lecture / class discussion, and take thorough notes I cannot overstress the importance of class attendance to participate and hear lectures;

-- Read all of the textbook pages assigned with each Learning Module; - Submit all assignments as due; - Complete all five exams AS SCHEDULED (see the course schedule in Canvas); - Contact the instructor via email at once with any problems or issues.
+- Students enrolled in this section of POS 2041 can expect a comprehensive, highly detailed, and balanced study of American National Government from inception to present. - I've taught American National Government for nine years in the Social Sciences Division at Gulf Coast State College.
+I worked at the Bay County Supervisor of Elections office from 2006 to 2011, leading the Absentee (Vote by Mail) process, processing voter registrations, and leading community Special Projects, including community voter registration efforts.
+In addition to teaching at Gulf Coast, I currently work as Clerk and Assistant Clerk at polling locations during elections through the Supervisor of Elections.
+I've worked on numerous political campaigns, at local and national levels, including two presidential campaigns. - My Master of Science focused on Applied American Politics and Policy, where I learned skills needed to work in multiple facets of political campaigns, government fields, and how to run for political office.
+As a result of my education and experience in, not only the theory but, the application of political science, I believe in connecting the material to the "real world" to help students understand how it impacts their daily life and how they can engage in the process and, therefore, discuss current news items in relation to the current class topics. - Please don't hesitate to reach out if you have any problems, issues, or questions.
+I am always open to questions and to handling any problems you are experiencing with the course.
+Students can expect to receive replies to emails to the professor within 24-48 hours during the week and 48 hours on weekends. - This online course is organized into weekly modules, each consisting of reading assignments, pre-recorded online lectures, as well as supplemental materials links, terms lists, quizzes to help prep students for exams, a semester project, and relevant films/documentaries. - Students are expected to use Canvas, the textbook, and their GCSC email address for accessing learning materials for this course and for all internet-based communication. - The primary learning activities will be watching lectures, reading all assigned pages within the textbook, contributing to any online class discussion, and completing assignments. - Students enrolled in this course will be required to: - Watch all lectures; - Read all of the textbook pages assigned with each Learning Module; - Submit all assignments as due; - Complete all exams AS SCHEDULED (see the course schedule in Canvas); - Contact the instructor via email at once with any problems or issues.
 I cannot handle problems unless you make me aware of them.

-2022-2023 Social Sciences Policies
+2023-2024 Social Sciences Policies